-There are plenty of hotels, restaurants, shops and attractions to accommodate them all.
-Its the capaltity city of the Khanh Hoa Province.
+There are plenty of hotels, restaurants, shops, and attractions to accommodate them all.
+It’s the capital city of the Khanh Hoa Province.

-Nature-lovers will appreciate this seaside area’s crystal clear waters replete with flourishing reefs, abundant marine life, fine sandy beaches and natural hot springs.
+Nature-lovers will appreciate this seaside area’s crystal clear waters replete with flourishing reefs, abundant marine life, fine sandy beaches, and natural hot springs.
 Nha Trang has recreational activities ideal for any budget and preference, and traditional temples standing in the midst of modern structures.

 During the 16th to 19th century, Nha Trang used to be a deserted area full of wildlife.
 It was only in the 20th century when things began to change and the Governor-General of French Indochina made Nha Trang an urban center.

 In 1958, Nha Trang was divided into two rural areas named Nha Trang Dong or Eastern Nha Trang and Nha Trang Tay or Western Nha Trang.
-It was eventually proclaimed the capital of Khanh Hoa Province in 1989 and then 10 years later, it was recognized as a first class municipal city.
+It was eventually proclaimed the capital of Khanh Hoa Province in 1989 and then 10 years later, it was recognized as a first-class municipal city.

 Famous for the big white Buddha that sits on top of the mountain, this attraction is located at the foothill of Trai Thuy Mountain.
 Long Son Pagoda became the home of many high-ranking monks.
 It underwent many restorations after it was destroyed by a cyclone in 1990.
 Today, it is one of the most popular Taoist architecture that can be found in the city.

-This is a recommended tourists spot for those who want to try something different.
+This is a recommended tourist spot for those who want to try something different.
 The hot springs is where visitors can get down and dirty in their mineral-enriched mud bath.
-Afterwards, they can wash off in the pools that are said to reduce stress, arthritis and rheumatism.
+Afterward, they can wash off in the pools that are said to reduce stress, arthritis, and rheumatism.

 This historical complex was built by the Cham people way back in the 8th to 11th century.
-The towers, similar to what you can find in Cambodia and Thailand, were built by the Cham people who are known for their exceptional skills in sculpture and architecture.The towers were made to honor the goddess Po Nagar also known as “The Mother of the Country”.
+The towers, similar to what you can find in Cambodia and Thailand, were built by the Cham people who are known for their exceptional skills in sculpture and architecture.
+They were made to honor the goddess Po Nagar also known as “The Mother of the Country”.

 For those who want to have some fun after the sun goes down, Nha Trang has many bars and nightclubs to choose from.
 Some of the best bars are nestled along the famous Tran Phu Beach while the Skylight Skydeck and Rooftop Beach Club is another place to party up high and in style.

 There are many tour companies that offer affordable day trip packages for those who want to visit the islands and go snorkeling.
 Most of them are inclusive of a seafood lunch, all for a very reasonable price.

-Overall, there are just a lot of things to do in Nha Trang, enough to keep you occupied year round.
+Overall, there are just a lot of things to do in Nha Trang, enough to keep you occupied year-round.

 There is no shortage of hotels to choose from in nifty Nha Trang.
-Since it’s a beach holiday, we naturally recommend one the luxury hotels that line the coast.
-You’ll afford yourself an unobstructed view of the Pacific Ocean from your room, and most likely, local rooftop bar.
+Since it’s a beach holiday, we naturally recommend one of the luxury hotels that line the coast.
+You’ll afford yourself an unobstructed view of the Pacific Ocean from your room, and most likely, a local rooftop bar.

 Hotels and lodging: